KARTHIKEYAN-M-07/AlgoMentor/README.md

 ## 🎯 Objective

 To provide students with an AI-assisted programming learning platform that explains errors, analyzes code quality, and suggests improvements beyond traditional compiler messages.

-## 👥 Team

-Developed as a hackathon project by Team Algomentor.